 Licensing the use of ArcGIS Online

 If your app uses data and services from

 If your application generates revenue via sales, ads, or in-app purchases, you will need to purchase an ArcGIS Developer subscription or ArcGIS Online subscription and maintain the subscription as long as your app generates revenue.
 You must also pay for any credit usage that your app incurs.

 In addition to the requirements for revenue and non-revenue generating apps listed above, apps built with an ArcGIS Runtime SDK must also be licensed at one of four levels - Lite, Basic, Standard, or Advanced - depending on the functionality used.
 The ArcGIS Runtime documentation has more details on license levels and information on how to obtain your free Lite license key.

 If you are developing an extension or plugin to an ArcGIS product, such as to

 If you use data provided by Esri in any production application you must comply with all the licensing requirements of that particular dataset.
 The license can be viewed in the "Access and Use Constraints" section in ArcGIS Online page for the item.
 You can find item page by searching for the item ID or URL you are using in your application.
 Most data is licensed by the Esri Master License Agreement.

 When using Esri basemaps in your application you also must add attribution to Esri.
 Most of the ArcGIS APIs and SDKs will automatically do this.
 Refer to attribution in your app for more details.

 Licensing 3rd party data

-ArcGIS Hub and ArcGIS Open Data also display licensing requirement on the dataset page under the tite of the dataset.
+ArcGIS Hub and ArcGIS Open Data also display licensing requirements on the dataset page under the title of the dataset.